Dibyasingha Deba

-The Gajapati Maharaja is the current Adhyasevaka (known as the first and foremost servitor) of Lord Jagannatha and according to customs also considered to be the living reflection of the Lord.
+The Gajapati Maharaja is the current Adhyasevaka (known as the first and foremost servitor) of Lord Jagannatha and among many rituals is involved in 'Chhera Pahara', the ritual involving the symbolic cleaning of the raths during Ratha Yatra (Puri).
 He is also the chairman of the Shri Jagannatha Temple Managing Committee of the Jagannath Temple at Puri.

 Early life

-Dibyasingha Deba ascended the throne in 1970 at the age of 17 after the death of his father, the then Maharaja of Puri, Gajapati Birakishore Deba.
+Dibyasingha Deba ascended the throne in 1970 at the age of 17 after the death of his father, Gajapati Birakishore Deba.
 Before taking the titular name of Dibyasingha Deba, he was named Jenamani Kamarnaba Deba.